oxodao/pulseaudio2mqtt/README.md

 Other thing to do is enable the use of passwordless broker as I think most people don't bother with it since they are running it locally.

+Also this should register as an Home Assistant entity exposing each sink / source volumes

 ## License
 ```
            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE